ChrisMaunder/Google_Indexing_Problem/README.md

 ## So what was going on?

-Yahoo could see us.
-Everyone else could see us.
-Google could get to us.
-The pages were being served correctly.
-Yet Google was reporting our homepage as 404 Not Found.
+Yahoo could see our homepage.
+Everyone else could see our homepage.
+Google could get to every page *but* our homepage.
+Pages were being served correctly, yet Google was reporting our homepage as 404 Not Found.

 Back in October 2007 I made a small change to our meta tags.
 Originally they were in the form